scrblue/transaction-processor/README.md

 ## Dependencies
 * serde -- because who in their right mind does serialization and deserialization in Rust without Serde
-* csv -- for ease of reading and writing CSV files
+* csv-async -- for ease of reading and writing CSV files
-* rocksdb -- for persistence of user data both during the interpretation of a single file and between interpretations of multiple files
+* rocksdb -- for persistence of user and transaction data both during the interpretation of a single file and between interpretations of multiple files
-* tokio and tokio-util -- for streaming of CSV data instead of loading the entire file at once
+* tokio and tokio-stream -- for streaming of CSV data instead of loading the entire file at once

 ## Design decisions

 ### On RocksDB
 RocksDB is a well-known and relatively efficient key-value store database.
 The motive behind using it is two-fold.
-To work effectively at transaction processing, user data needs to be persistent.
+To work effectively at transaction processing, user and transaction data needs to be persistent.
 If a user's balance resets after every batch of transactions is processed, you aren't being a very good bank.
 It also serves to minimize the space complexity of the solution in RAM.
 As user IDs are `u16` values, a simple `HashMap` could take well over a gibibyte of RAM.
 While this wouldn't be a problem on a most servers, a simple cloud VPS could easily be overloaded with so much memory use.

 Ideally the exact nature of the algorithm behind this decision would be configurable, but as the command line arguments are limited to the path of a single CSV file and introducing a configuration